evmmc/flstudio-hammerspoon/README.md

-# custom keyboard shortcut for FL Studio using Hammerspoon
+# custom keyboard shortcuts for FL Studio by using Hammerspoon

 you may need to delete the line with `utilities.lua` in `init.lua`